Zhiping Pang, MD, PhD

 postdoctoral fellows

-Sol Díaz de León Guerrero
+Sol Díaz de León Guerrero, PhD

 Ph.D., Rutgers University; B.A Genetics, Rutgers University